By Jennifer Turvey, Improvement Practitioner and Coach

-An alternative is to be strategic.
-That is, to select the question that fits the situation.
+An alternative is to be organized.
+That is, craft a question which fits the situation.
 To do that, organize questions by type and by situations where they’re useful.
 You can still create something on paper, but it’s likely to be far less complex and detailed.
-And it might even be a flowchart or a map.
+Consider using a flowchart to guide your questions based upon the answer you get.

 The good news is that, like any other skill, asking skills come naturally with practice.

 Questions are useful in guiding conversations.

-Open questions are used to gather information and help the problem-solver think deeply about a new issue or problem.
+Open questions are used to gather information and help the problem solver think deeply about an issue or problem.